Willy Adames Player Props: Brewers vs. Cubs

 - Adames hit .238 with 31 doubles, 31 home runs and 52 walks.

-- Among qualifying batters last season, he ranked 99th in batting average, while his on-base percentage ranked 107th and he was 39th in slugging.
+- He ranked 99th in batting average, 107th in on base percentage, and 39th in slugging among qualifying hitters in baseball last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.